Brad Robinson: Australian Crawl

-The Crawl's 1982 release Sons of Beaches also reached #1 on the albums charts, this was followed by 1983's Semantics EP which topped the Australian Singles Charts containing the song "Reckless".
-Upheaval occurred within the band with Bill McDonough leaving in 1983 and his brother Guy McDonough dying of viral pneumonia.
+The Crawl's 1982 release Sons of Beaches also reached #1 on the albums charts.
+This was followed by 1983's Semantics EP which topped the Australian Singles Charts, containing the song "Reckless".
+Upheaval occurred within the band, with Bill McDonough leaving in 1983 and his brother Guy McDonough dying of viral pneumonia.
 Other members left subsequently with the only mainstays, Robinson, Binks and James Reyne, remaining until Binks' resignation forced Crawl to disband in early 1986.

 Later career

-After Australian Crawl disbanded Robinson moved into a career in television (with Network Ten's Page One) and as a co-producer of documentaries.
+After Australian Crawl disbanded, Robinson moved into a career in television (with Network Ten's Page One) and as a co-producer of documentaries.
 Robinson was an award presenter on Countdown Music & Video Awards broadcast on 20 April 1986.
-He was the manager for Chantoozies (included David Reyne) in the late 1980s.
+He was the manager for Chantoozies (which included David Reyne) in the late 1980s.
 In the 1990s he managed both Reyne brothers and worked as an agent for the Advantage Sports Management Group, including managing tennis player Mark Philippoussis.

 Robinson was a member of the Challenge Board of Management, which assists children with cancer.
-Australian Crawl had been inducted into the Australian Record Industry Association (ARIA) Hall of Fame two weeks before Robinson died in Melbourne on 13 October 1996, three years after being diagnosed with lymphoma.
-His memorial service was held in Melbourne's Botanical Gardens.
+Australian Crawl had been inducted into the Australian Record Industry Association (ARIA) Hall of Fame two weeks before Robinson died.